Ralph Nossek: Films

 Nossek’s film engagements began already before he parted company with the Mountview Theatre Club in 1955, since in 1954 he took the part of 'The Leading Man', in a BBC TV film version of Luigi Pirandello's 1921 play Six Characters in Search of an Author.

 One of his last film roles (already in his mid-eighties) was as Barnaby in the 2009 romantic comedy film My Life in Ruins (UK title: Driving Aphrodite), starring Richard Dreyfuss.

 Award

 Nossek received the 1987 Drama Theatre Award (now called the Critics' Circle Theatre Awards) for Best Supporting Actor for his performance in a production of Stephen Bill's play, Curtains, directed by Stuart Burge at the Hampstead Theatre in the London Borough of Camden, with a cast that included Sheila Ballantine and Alfred Lynch.
+The set was design by Tim Reed, and the Lighting design was by Nick Chelton.